 Resetting Windows 10 touchpad settings

-Step 1: Open Settings app.
+Step 1: Open the Settings app.
 Navigate to Devices > Mouse & touchpad.

 Step 2: Under Related settings, click Additional mouse options link to open the classic Mouse Properties dialog.